iSumsoft » iOS Issues »How to Fix Safari Not Working on iPhone

 • Compatible with all iPhone and iPad models

-Step 2: On the interface, select System Repair.
+Step 2: Select System Repair.

 Select System Repair

-Step 3: Select Standard Repair.
+Step 3: Choose Standard Repair.

 Select Standard Mode